Elc95/Favicon-Hash-Scanner/README.md

 This script scans the favicon of a website and generates a hash of the favicon content.
 The script supports scanning both single URLs and lists of URLs.

-## Features

-✅ Randomized User-Agent header for each request.

-✅ SSL verification skip for IP-based URLs over HTTPS (user confirmation).

-✅ Customizable verbosity output with `--quiet` and `--verbose` flags.

-✅ Output saved as `domain_name.txt` or `output.txt` in the `/results` folder.

 ## Usage

 1. Clone the repository: